tipofyzik/Analisis_of_mental_heath_in_tech_2016_dataset/README.md

     # Other parameters
 },
 ```
-2. We omit textual columns and choose either 2 or 3 clusters (3 clusters below):
+2. We omit textual columns and choose either 3 (or 2) clusters:
 ```json
 "AdditionalParamters": {
     "with_text_columns": 0